 - a.
-No Impact.
-A Phase I cultural resource survey was performed at the project site (Hudlow 2019).
-No cultural resources, including potentially historical resources, were identified during the survey (Hudlow 2019).
-Additionally, the site is vacant and therefore, it has been verified in the field that no structures, including potentially historic structures, are located at the project site.
+Less-than-significant impact.
+A Phase I cultural resource survey was performed at the project site (Hudlow 2018).
+One cultural resource (P-1) that consists of three historic outbuildings from the 1920s, was identified during the survey (Hudlow 2018).
+A qualified cultural resources specialist determined that none of the historic outbuildings is eligible for nomination to the California Register of Historic Places.
 Therefore, the project would not cause a substantial adverse change in the significance of a historical resource. - b.
 Less than significant with mitigation incorporated.
-It has been concluded that the project site does not contain any known archaeological resources (Hudlow 2019).
+It has been concluded that the project site does not contain any known archaeological resources (Hudlow 2018).
 However, there is still the potential to unearth previously unknown archaeological resources at the site, and grading and other ground-disturbing activities have the potential to damage or destroy such resources.
 Mitigation Measure 4 requires that construction workers are provided with cultural awareness training.
 Mitigation Measure 5 requires ceasing work and investigating any discovery in the event that previously unknown archaeological resources are unearthed during construction.
 With the implementation of Mitigation Measures 4 and 5, the project would not cause a substantial adverse change in the significance of an archaeological resource. - c.
 Less than significant with mitigation incorporated.
 There are no known human remains found at the project site.
 The project could inadvertently uncover or damage previously unknown human remains.
 Mitigation Measure 6 requires that if any human remains are found at the site during construction, work would cease and the remains would be handled pursuant to applicable law.
 With implementation of Mitigation Measure 6, the project would not significantly disturb any human remains.